 Tip: I would recommend covering the card with glossy packing tape.
 This will prevent the resin from sticking to the paper.

-This bezel had the Crystal Clay flush to the surface.
+This bezel had the Epoxy Clay flush to the surface.

 Curing & Clean Up: